Anime-King01/Devil_Cat-V2.0/README.md

 Then type npm start
 It will come online

-`Please Devil Cat V2.0 BOT is just for fun, don't use it to harm innocent people`
+`Please Devil Cat V2.0 BOT is for scammers only.
+Don't use it to harm innocent people`

 ## Contributions